 Trend Analysis Results

-The steps used to complete the trend analysis depends on the goals of the analysis.
+The steps used to complete the trend analysis depend on the goals of the analysis.
 For example, the trend analysis can be used to determine reasons for variation from a financial forecast.
-In this case the categories used in the analyses calculations should be consistent with the categories used in the forecast.
+In this case, the categories used in the analyses’ calculations should be consistent with the categories used in the forecast.
 Historic trends in the models above, making sure to include the Unit Cost Index trend, are compared to trends used in the forecast to determine variances.
-Once variances are identified then further research can be made to determine reasons for the differences.
+Once variances are identified, further research can be made to determine the reasons for the differences.

 Other models may be used, such as a regression model derived from prior months of data.
 Rather than promote one model over another, I will say that trend analysis is not a number-crunching exercise.
 The actuary must fully understand the mechanics of the model used and must also understand the strengths and weaknesses of that model.

 The actuary must review and abide by the Actuarial Standards of Practice in analyzing trends and projecting these trends forward.
 Trend-setting is an important component of forecasting, rate setting, and financial stability.
 Failure to trend properly may cause issues for years to come.